-STORING COAL=GAS IN CYLINDERS.
+STORING COAL-GAS IN CYLINDERS.

 Avoid storing Coal-gas in Cylinders for any great length of time, as this gas gradually deteriorates.
 If gas has to be stored in a Cylinder for any length of time, it is better to use Hydrogen.
-Hydrogen never blackens limes.
+Hydrogen never blackens limes, but twice the quantity of Hydrogen is required.